Bob Hardwick

-Bob Hardwick is an American bandleader, pianist, and composer.
+Bob Hardwick was an American bandleader, pianist, and composer.
 He is best known as the bandleader of two long-established dance orchestras based in New York City, The Bob Hardwick Sound and The Bob Hardwick Sound Sensation.

 The Bob Hardwick Sound is a multi-style big band dance orchestra that performs swing, society/two-step, rock, pop, soul, funk, R&B, disco, jazz, and latin.
 The Bob Hardwick Sound Sensation is primarily a pop-rock band, performing a full range of current and past Top 40 hits including rock ‘n’ roll, disco, funk, and R&B.

 Hardwick and his musicians continue to be society regulars throughout the decades, performing for royalty, five Presidential Inaugural Balls, charity balls, and collaborating with musicians such as Paul McCartney and Natalie Cole.

 Early life and education

 Hardwick was born in Louisville, Kentucky to parents John H. Hardwick, a banker and chairman of Louisville Trust, and June Warden, a model.
 Born with perfect pitch, he began playing the piano and composing at age four.
 He began taking classes at the University of Louisville School of Music when he was twelve.

 Hardwick earned a B.A. from Centre College in Danville, KY, and continued his education at the University of North Texas, with a concentration in classical and jazz music.
 Hardwick also studied composition with Hall Overton at Juilliard School of Music, and attended Berklee College of Music on a scholarship from DownBeat magazine.